diogosilva16/PaintApp/README.md

 # PaintApp
-App made for an university course, allowing the user to paint geometric figures.
+App made for an university course for Java learning purposes, allowing the user to paint geometric figures.